leofavre/canivete/docs/index.md

 If two or more results are found, the first one is returned.

-Note that this function expects the reduced array to be formed by objects with the same set of properties.
+Note that the function expects the reduced array to be formed by objects with the same set of properties.

 #### Parameter